psvet/obey/README.md

 ### Creating Modifiers

-Modifiers can be added to the obey lib with the `obey.modifier` method:
+Modifiers can be added to the Obey lib with the `obey.modifier` method:

 ```javascript
 obey.modifier('upperCase', (val) => val.toUpperCase())